-This year’s ANCC Magnet Conference will include six sessions focused on workplace violence.
+This year’s ANCC Magnet Conference included six sessions focused on workplace violence.
 I appreciate this and all efforts to reduce violence against nurses and other healthcare workers.

 One in four nurses has been assaulted, and at least 58 hospital workers died between 2011 and 2016 as a result of what National Nurses United calls an epidemic of violence.
 All nurse leaders know about the underreporting of incidents, just as we all know about attacks that have made headlines, such as: